 Visit the annual Geneva International Motor Show (Genève Auto Salon), one of the major events in the Lac Léman region, held at the Palexpo exhibition center next to Geneva Airport — a return is planned for 2024 to celebrate the exhibition’s 100th anniversary.

-The Geneva Motor Show is one of the most important automotive events in the world.
-It is held annually in the Palexpo show grounds right next to Geneva Airport (GVA) on the Swiss-French border.
+The Geneva International Motor Show is one of the most important automotive events in the world.
+It is held in the Palexpo show grounds right next to Geneva Airport (GVA) on the Swiss-French border.
 Opening hours are long and transportation to the Auto Salon is very easy.
 The car show is also popular with families with small children.
-Annually, the Geneva Auto Show attracts around 700,000 visitors.
+Annually, the Geneva Auto Show attracts around 500,000 visitors.
 Accommodation book out early and is expensive – try Airbnb for a deal or see which hotels Tripadvisor users prefer.

 Visit the Geneva Motor Show (Genève Auto Salon) in Switzerland